Kong/docs.konghq.com/app/deck/manage-gateway/tags.md

 deck gateway sync kong.yaml
 ```

 Notice how the `--select-tag` flags are not required for `deck gateway diff/sync`.
-This is because `deck gateway dump` added an `_info` section to the declarative configuration file that will automatically add the tags to the sync request.
+This is because `deck gateway dump` added an `_info` section to the declarative configuration file that automatically adds the tags to the sync request:

 ```yaml
 _info: